gigalixir/gigalixir-cli/docs/source/main.rst

     {:libcluster, "~> 2.0.3"}

-Then add :elixir`:libcluster` and :elixir:`:ssl` to your applications list.
-This may be different in Elixir 1.4.
-We'll update these instructions once we officially support Elixir 1.4.
-For a full example, see `gigalixir-getting-started's mix.exs file`_.
+If you are on Elixir 1.3 or lower, add :elixir`:libcluster` and :elixir:`:ssl` to your applications list.
+Elixir 1.4 and up detect your applications list for you.

 Your app configuration needs to have something like this in it.
 For a full example, see `gigalixir-getting-started's prod.exs file`_.